 But are these assessment tools valid and reliable?
 In other words do they measure what they actually say they will measure and would they be able to produce stable and consistent results?
 These are the kinds of questions psychologists ask when trying to evaluate an assessment tool.

 So, for instance, if I want to measure depression I would need to make sure that the scale I develop to measure depression is an adequate and consistent measure of depression.
-The development of assessment tools is actually a lengthy process taking hours of research and administration of the assessment to many individuals.
-So when evaluating assessment tools online it is probably a good idea to approach them with a good dose of scepticism.
+The development of assessment tools is actually a lengthy process taking hours of research and administration of the tests to many individuals.
+So when evaluating assessment tools online, it’s probably a good idea to approach them with a good dose of skepticism.

-If the test seems to have been developed solely for the purposes of the particular website then approach the assessment and any results with caution.
-This is particularly so for sites that don’t provide a rationale or explanation for how the assessment was developed.
+If the test seems to have been developed solely for the purposes of the particular website, then approach the assessment and any results with caution.
+This is particularly true of sites that do not provide a rationale or explanation for how the assessment was developed.
 There are some tests however that just have good “face” validity.
-In other words the test is either assessing a relatively simple concept or subjectively seems to measure what it says it going to measure.
-For instance, if a test for clinical depression is simply based on the current diagnostic criteria from DSM V, such a test clearly could serve as an adequate preliminary screening measure for clinical depression.
+In other words, the test is either assessing a relatively simple concept or subjectively seems to measure what it says it’s going to measure.
+For instance, if a test for depression is simply based on the current diagnostic criteria from DSM V, such a test clearly could serve as an adequate preliminary screening measure for clinical depression.